lrynek/design-patterns/sfcasts/command-real-world.md

 ## Conclusion

 Okay, *that's* the Command pattern!
-Let's recap the pros and cons:
+Let's recap what it does:

-Pros:

-- The Command pattern is a great way to encapsulate methods into objects.
-- Allow us to decouple the *what* from the *how* and *when*.
+It is a great way to encapsulate methods into objects. ✅ Allow decoupling the *what* from the *how* and *when*. ✅ Support *undoable* operations. ✅
-- It's handy when you need to support *undoable* operations.
-- It's well-accepted by libraries and frameworks.
-- And it leverages the *Single Responsibility Principle* and the *Open/Closed Principle*.
+And, it leverages the *Single Responsibility Principle* and the *Open/Closed Principle*. ✅

-Cons:

-- It increases code complexity because we're introducing a new layer.
-And, as each command requires a separate class, it can introduce a *significant* number of additional classes.
+But, it increases code complexity because we're introducing a new layer. ❌ And, as each command requires a separate class, it can introduce a *significant* number of additional classes. ❌

 All right!
 It's time to *reward* players after a hard-fought battle! *But* there are different kinds of rewards and only *one* should apply.
 To do that, we'll